SophiaBouchama/rec-eng-collaborative-filtering/README.md

 A 70:30 split was concluded to be more suitable rather than using the 𝑘-fold validation method.
 Since most of the data is sparse, when attempting to split the data into subgroups, each fold was left too sparse with insufficient data to produce acceptable results.
 Many rows and columns were left with only zeros which would have produced unreliable results due to insufficient training and testing data.

 Since the data being dealt with is sparse, the vast majority of the user-item entries will be zero.
 In practice, the lack of data can end up resulting in many errors within the code that occur when the denominator of mathematical functions evaluate to zero.
 To avoid dividing by zero errors, a very small arbitrary number, 𝜀 has been added to the denominators where necessary.
 This ensures that the denominators are not zero during runtime. 𝜀 is set to a very small constant value of 1 × 10ì"îî which will therefore have a negligible effect on the results.

+##### Evaluation Metric

+RMSE is the chosen evaluation metric for this project, it is a suitable metric for recommendation systems, as previously highlighted in the literature.
+RMSE is a relative measure that is used to compare the performance of the predictions that each algorithm produces against all the others.

+##### Experimental Considerations

+1) Controlling Variables:

+For the Memory Based or Model Based implementation, two main sparsity experiments will be conducted using the ‘Top 25%’ and ‘Bottom 25%’ datasets, where a comparison will be made.
+For each of these experiments, the only independent variable (changing variable) will be the Collaborative Filtering algorithm used, therefore all over variables must be controlled.
+The dataset used in this project is static and not dynamic hence the users, items and listen count will remain constant throughout and the training and testing split will remain at the same ratio of 70:30.
+For experimental purposes, the variable 𝑘 used in the Memory Based top-𝑘 algorithms will be controlled and remain at a constant value of 𝑘 = 10.
+Although it is unknown which 𝑘 value would contribute to better algorithmic performance, the aim of the project is to analyse how algorithms perform against each other with varying levels of sparsity, not which 𝑘 value is the most optimal.

+2) Repetition:

+Since the training and testing samples are split differently every time the program runs, in order to validate the results of the experiments, three repetitions of each algorithm test will be carried out and the mean RMSE score will be calculated.